Skip to content

 Reusability Multiple R/W per corruption Limited Limited

-• Offset stability: Structure offsets are stable within major Windows versions but should be verified per build.
-The RegBuffers pointer offset within _IORING_OBJECT and the Address field offset within _IOP_MC_BUFFER_ENTRY must be correct.
+Structure offsets are stable within major Windows versions but shift between builds.
+The RegBuffers offset within _IORING_OBJECT and the Address field offset within _IOP_MC_BUFFER_ENTRY must be correct for the target build.
+Exploits include a lookup table mapping build numbers to offsets.

-• File descriptor requirement: I/O Ring operations require a valid file descriptor.
-Exploits typically open a temporary file or use a pipe for the I/O target.
+I/O Ring operations require a valid file descriptor.
+Exploits typically open a temporary file or use a pipe as the I/O target.
+The file's content becomes either the source for kernel writes or the sink for kernel reads.

 Mitigations and Limitations

-• Pool hardening: General pool corruption mitigations (segment heap isolation, pool cookies) make the initial corruption step harder but do not protect the I/O Ring structures once corruption is achieved.
+General pool corruption mitigations (Segment Heap isolation, pool cookies) make the initial corruption step harder but do not protect I/O Ring structures once corruption reaches them.
+The kernel does not validate that registered buffer entries still point to user-mode addresses before performing I/O, and adding such validation would impose a performance cost on every I/O Ring operation.

 CVE Driver Description